sf-wdi-27-28/bootstrap-boilerplate/README.md

 Pick any website online, wireframe it on paper or whiteboard and create a simple bootstrap version with the bootstrap grid, buttons, navbar, lorem ipsum, and [Placehold.it](https://placehold.it/).
 A good place to find a site to copy is [Made with Bootstrap](http://builtwithbootstrap.com/). (**Hint**: Use bootstrap's [image classes](http://getbootstrap.com/css/#images) to size images.)

 #### Deliverable
-Take a screenshot of your copy of a site and post it in funny-biz!
+Take a screenshot of your copy of a site and post it in funny-biz noting what site you copied!
 So make it look preeeetty.